Jflick58/Easysentiment/README.md

 If you just need to scrape Twitter for tweets, use the `scrape` subcommand.

-If you already have tweets in a .JSON file, and you just want to run the `analyze-sentiment` subcommand.
+If you already have tweets in a .JSON file, and you just want to perform a sentiment analysis, run the `analyze-sentiment` subcommand.

 # Screenshot